satendrapalsingh/tajsecurity1/README.md

 This is a single page website that I did for dad's security agency sometime back.
 Now being rewritten in react & semantic-ui.

 __To Do__
-- [ ] clean up the css, remove unnecesary style rules
+- [ ] Clean up the css, remove unnecesary style rules
 - [ ] Get rid of the jquery/ rewrite components in vanilla js/es6
 - [ ] Rewrite static-site with react, gatsby & semantic-ui
 - [ ] Add a markdown generated static blog